-The consolidated financial statements include the accounts of AquaBounty Technologies, Inc. and its wholly owned subsidiaries, AQUA Bounty Canada Inc.; AquaBounty Panama, S. de R.L.; AquaBounty Farms, Inc.; and AquaBounty Brasil Participacoes Ltda.
+The consolidated financial statements include the accounts of AquaBounty Technologies, Inc. and its wholly owned subsidiaries, AQUA Bounty Canada Inc.; AquaBounty Panama, S. de R.L.; AquaBounty Farms, Inc.; AquaBounty Farms Indiana LLC; and AquaBounty Brasil Participacoes Ltda.
 The entities are collectively referred to herein as the "Company."
 All inter-company transactions and balances have been eliminated upon consolidation.
-Certain balances in the 2015 and 2014 Financial Statements have been reclassified to conform with the presentation of the 2016 Financial Statements.
+Certain balances in the prior periods Financial Statements have been reclassified to conform with the presentation of the 2017 Financial Statements.